ridho237/note-app-backend-express/README.md

 ## Testing API

-For example you can try this code on this website who can try this code:
+For example you can try this code on this website:

 (http://notesapp-v1.dicodingacademy.com/)

+On this website you need to put your localhost address on Header